 RESULTS: Thirty-six subjects (18/group) completed both sessions.
 Test/re-test reliability for each task was excellent for both groups (intraclass correlations ≥ .85 for all tasks).
 Neither strength task could discriminate between subjects in either group.
 Subjects with shoulder symptoms had 3% less touches per kilogram of body weight on the CKCUEST compared to subjects without shoulder symptoms but this was not statistically significantly different (p=.064).

 CONCLUSIONS: The excellent test/re-test reliability has now been expanded to include individuals with various reasons for shoulder symptoms.
 Traditional strength testing does not appear to be the ideal assessment method for making discharge and/or return to activity decisions due to the inability to discriminate between the groups.
 The CKCUEST could be utilized to determine readiness for activity as it was trending towards being discriminatory between known groups.

 LEVEL OF EVIDENCE: Basic Science Reliability Study, Level 3.

 Sciascia, Aaron and Uhl, Tim L., "Reliability of Strength and Performance Testing Measures and Their Ability to Differentiate Persons with and without Shoulder Symptoms" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 55.